kyleyholder/Medical-Research-Agent/README.md

 5. For NPI lookups, verify the doctor practices in the United States

 ## Recent Updates

+### Version 1.3.0
+- **IMPROVED: Progressive NPI Filtering** - Enhanced NPI lookup with smart progressive filtering
+- **Better User Experience** - Start with just first/last name, progressively add filters only when needed
+- **Real-time Result Counts** - See how many providers match at each filtering step
+- **Smart Prompting** - Only asks for state, city, or specialty when multiple results exist
+- **Result Selection** - Choose from formatted list when multiple providers remain
+- **Graceful Fallbacks** - Helpful guidance when no results found or search too broad

 ### Version 1.2.0
 - **NEW: X/Twitter Profile Analysis** - Automatically classify X profiles as doctor, institution, or neither